Richardaeld/Eldridge_Music/README.md

         + Responsive design header that used book strap fixed size cols and possibly a myriad of other problems.
     + Fix:
         + A combination of flex, guessed left/right margins, and Bootstrap.
++ Favicon doesnt show up on allauth views.
+    + Caused by:
+        + Inability to push `MEDIA_URL` to view for use.
++ Create new account focuses on middle input when page opens.
+    + Caused by:
+        + Allauth.
+    + Thought(s):
+        + The focus could be changed with JS or finding the place where Allauth asignes focus.

 # Deployment
 ## GitHub - GitPod